Binary Neural Networks for Memory-Efficient and Effective Visual Place Recognition in Changing Environments: Binary Neural Networks for VPR

 \subsection{Binarization}

-Binarization addresses memory efficiency.
-The use of 1-bit precision for the weights decreases a model's size dramatically by about $97\%$.
-Storing a 32-bit weight requires four bytes while a single bit is needed for a binary one.
-Hence, a binary model can be up to 32 times smaller than its full precision counterpart.
-Training a binary model with a reasonable performance gap from its full precision counterpart requires applying specific techniques and some network structure adjustments.
-This section has the two-fold purpose of describing the implementation criteria we have taken and giving a gentle introduction to Binary Neural Networks.
+binarization improves both memory usage and computational speed-up.
+Storing a 32-bit weight requires four bytes, while a single bit is needed for a binary one.
+Hence, by concatenating $32$ binary weights into a floating-point variable, the resulting model size is about $97\%$ smaller than its full-precision counterpart.
+Similarly, bitwise operations between weights and activations are computed in parallel with $32$ binary operands resulting in a significant convolutions speed-up.

+Training a binary model with a reasonable performance gap from its full-precision counterpart requires applying specific techniques and some network structure adjustments.
+This section has the two-fold purpose of describing the implementation criteria we have taken and giving a gentle introduction to BNNs.